AntonVanAssche/rpi-nas/README.md

 ## Requirements

-This are the requirements in order to use these scripts
+The following hardware is required to use this scripts:
 - Raspberry pi 4
 - microSD cart
 - Quad SATA kit